 There is also a sauna area and a restaurant.

 I never took much notice of the time.
 I also had no idea the time was really strict here, so when I thought it was about time to go, I noticed people checking their band on this (see pic below).
 I went to have a go, but of course, it wasn’t in English.
 So we decided to make a mad dash and leave.
 I’d been so busy taking photos to share with you, I didn’t take notice of the time.

 We quickly got dressed, but when we went to leave we were told we had overstayed and there is a cost per minute.
 I explained I never knew the rules and they were OK, but this needs to be noted if you visit here.

 There was a fabulous Polish Pizza Place in the next street, and so we enjoyed that.

 That evening it was time to share and publicly promote Exploramum and Explorason’s visit to Poznan.

-We had been ask for a Radio interview at Merkury Radio.
+We had been asking for a Radio interview at Merkury Radio.

-This was Explorason’s first time in a radio station.
+This was Explorason’s first time at a radio station.
 In fact, it was my first time too come to think of it.

-He was pretty much the focus of conversation.
-A nine year old traveling to 47 countries is a pretty rare thing, and he had a lot to tell.
+He was pretty much the focus of the conversation.
+A nine-year-old traveling to 47 countries is a pretty rare thing, and he had a lot to tell.
 Here is the link if you’d like to listen.